Schwarzam/ML-Model-dashboard/README.md

 # Model dashboard

+[Developed during a hackaton]
 This project aimed to create a hub where a machine learning model on the backend could be used to predict and measure metrics in an easy and beautiful way.

-Put your model in the backend, and do all the predictions and see the metrics through the interface.
+Put your scikit model in the backend, and do all the predictions and see the metrics through the interface.

 The machine learning model used in the repository was trained on a specific set of data for the hackaton, but any other use can be easily adapted.